 Lecture Ten NotesIn this lecture we will talk further about induction: including strong induction, the need to strengthen the statements for induction and talk about induction over programs.
 This lecture corresponds to section 2.3 of Ensley and Crawley's book.
 Some of the material is not available in Ensley-Crawley.
 Please refer to these notes.

 Q: Why does step-by-three induction need three base cases?
 We can continue with a cottage industry that produces induction principles, but we will stop here!
 Why Strong Induction?Let us try to prove a couple of theorems that will require strong induction.
-Theorem-1: Every number is divisible by a prime number.
-Proof Attempt # 1 (Weak Induction)
+Theorem-1: Every number Proof Attempt # 1 (Weak Induction)

 We will attempt prove by weak induction first.